How to Choose the Right Projects When Every Department Is Convinced Theirs Is the Right One

 Project Vista uses Return on Invested Capital rather than simple ROI or payback period as its primary financial metric.
 ROIC normalizes across project size, so the framework does not systematically favor large or small projects based on leadership’s risk appetite.
 It measures where the organization’s technology investment dollars will generate the most impact per dollar deployed.

-We calculate ROIC over a two-year horizon rather than the traditional three.
+For both efficiencies and revenue, we calculate ROIC over a two-year horizon rather than the traditional three.
 That choice reflects the pace of the current AI era; a three-year projection assumes a stability in the competitive and technological landscape that no longer exists for most mid-market organizations, and with heightened velocity comes heightened opportunities, so the ROI bar should be higher.
 Clients who prefer a more conservative three-year model can apply that instead without changing the framework’s structure.

 One of the most common errors in project prioritization is evaluating every initiative as if it stands alone.
 It does not.
 Certain projects are not valuable primarily for what they deliver directly; they are valuable because they unlock or accelerate everything that comes after them.